LoftyTowers/devkit/general/operational-contract.md

 ## 2. Async and cancellation

-- If the platform allows it, operational methods must:
+- Operational methods must be `async` when the platform allows it and **public async methods must accept a `CancellationToken`**.
-  - be `async`, and
-  - accept a `CancellationToken` (or platform equivalent).
-- Always pass the token through to async collaborators.
-- Call `ThrowIfCancellationRequested()` before heavy work and in long-running operations.
+- Always pass the token through to async collaborators and check it before heavy or long-running work.
-- When cancelled, treat it as a **first-class outcome** (log it and return/emit a clear cancellation result).
+- When cancelled, treat it as a **first-class outcome** (log at the boundary and return/emit a clear cancellation result).

 ---